 Ali will be virtually joining Gender Development on Thursday, April 12.

 Mike Schlossberg '05

 Mike serves as an elected official for the people of Allentown and South Whitehall Township.
 As a political science and psychology major, he found that psychology was a PERFECT complement to his chosen field of government.
 Education and mental health are his two biggest issues, and he’s been very passionate about advocating for the mentally ill, including sharing his own experiences with depression and anxiety as part of a stigma-breaking effort.

 Mike will be speaking in Abnormal Psychology and attending the networking lunch on Thursday, April 12.

 Ben Solomon '05

-Benjamin Solomon, Ph.D. (’05) graduated Muhlenberg with majors in Psychology and English and later earned his doctorate at the University of Massachusetts Amherst.
-Currently, he is a faculty member in the accredited CAS and Psy.D. programs of SUNY Albany’s Division of School Psychology.
-Previously, he was a faculty member at Oklahoma State University.
-He serves on the Technical Review Committee of the National Center for Intensive Interventions, the editorial boards of The Journal of Educational Psychology and School Psychology Review, and is an independent consultant for schools implementing Response-to-Intervention service delivery models.
+Benjamin Solomon, Ph.D. (’05) graduated Muhlenberg with majors in psychology and english and later earned his doctorate at the University of Massachusetts Amherst.
+Currently, he is a faculty member in the accredited CAS and Psy.D. school psychology training programs at SUNY Albany.
+He also consults with several schools and agencies across the country in their implementation of academic and behavioral Response-to-Intervention models.
 Dr. Solomon is an active researcher in the areas of instructional decision-making and academic intervention, primarily with elementary-age students.
 He is married to Emily Solomon (’05) and is the father of two mini-mules, Maisie and Libbie.